Wilson WideBand Directional Antenna Cellular w/20ft Cable SMA Male

 - Weather resistant

-Cable: 20 Foot RG-58 Cable With N Male connector (For Antenna) on one end and SMA Male connector (For Your Device) on the other.
+Cable: 20 Foot Cable with N Male connector (For Antenna) on one end and SMA Male connector (For Devices with SMA Female Connectors) on the other.

 Warning: Lightning protection is recommended for all installations (Wilson Surge Protector 859902).
 Take extreme care to ensure that neither you nor the antenna comes near any electric power lines.